isaqb-org/glossary/manuscript/1-terms-A-L.md

 It differs from ->composition, as aggregation does not imply ownership.
 When the element is destroyed, the contained elements remain intact.

+##### Algorithm

+* (noun) Term used by software developers when they do not want to explain what they did.
+* A self-contained step-by-step set of operations to be performed, e.g. to perform calculations, data processing, and/or similar tasks.

 ##### Appropriateness

 (syn: adequacy, suitability) Suitability for a particular purpose.